CederGroupHub/smol/README.md

     python setup.py develop --use-cython

 #### Contributing
 Pretty please consider contributing if you have even the slightest idea.
-The very best softer comes from collaborative efforts.
+The very best software comes from collaborative efforts.

 * In case you have an idea, recommendation, problem or found a bug, but nothing actually down on code, use the issue tracker here.